2025 India–Pakistan conflict: Analysis

 According to John Spencer and Vincent Viola, writing in the Small Wars Journal, Operation Sindoor was more than just a rapid military reaction — it marked a significant strategic turning point.
 In just four days, India carried out accurate strikes on fortified positions across the border using only domestically developed or assembled systems such as BrahMos missiles, Akashteer air defense units, and loitering munitions, without relying on US platforms or foreign logistics.
 India didn't just achieve victory — it demonstrated a clear military advantage over a Chinese-supported opponent.
 The operation highlighted a shift in national defense doctrine toward self-reliance and indigenous capability.
 As the journal notes, Pakistan, aligned with China in arms and strategy, was unable to counter India's precision offensive, with its Chinese-made air defenses proving ineffective.

-American geopolitical analyst Brandon Weichert writing for the The National Interest described the aerial duel between both countries as an unambiguous victory for Pakistan, insofar as western observers had not expected Chinese-made equipment to be able to shoot down the Rafales.
+American geopolitical analyst Brandon Weichert writing for The National Interest described the aerial duel between both countries as an unambiguous victory for Pakistan, insofar as western observers had not expected Chinese-made equipment to be able to shoot down the Rafales.

 In a June 2025 report, AirForces Monthly described Operation Sindoor as a strategic success for the Indian Armed Forces in their counter-terrorism campaign against Pakistan-based militant groups, despite the loss of three combat aircraft during the operation.
 In an October 2025 report, the magazine described India's August 2025 claim, made three months after the conflict had concluded, that it had shot down five Pakistani fighter aircraft and an AEW&C Erieye using S-400 surface-to-air missiles at a range of 300 kilometres, "prompted ripples of disbelief," as the claim made by the air chief lacked supporting evidence and appeared to be an attempt to placate the Modi government, which was under pressure over the extent of the IAF's losses.

+According to a 2025 U.S.-China Economic and Security Review Commission report, both countries struck targets deeper into each other's territories than at any time in fifty years.
+The report stated that Pakistan's forces achieved military success over India, marking the first active combat use of China's modern weapons systems, including the HQ-9, PL-15 and Chengdu J-10 platforms.
+It added that Pakistan's use of these systems to shoot down Indian aircraft became a selling point in China's post-conflict defence diplomacy.

+According to former Pentagon official and historian Michael Rubin, a senior fellow at American Enterprise Institute, following damage to Pakistan's airfields, "Pakistan went running to try to achieve a ceasefire like a scared dog with its tail between its legs."